star-history/star-history/public/blog/text2sql.md

 ## DuckDB-NSQL

-[DuckDB-NSQL](https://github.com/NumbersStationAI/DuckDB-NSQL) is a Text2SQL LLM built for local DuckDB SQL analytics tasks, built by DuckDB and Numbers Station.
-This can certainly help users leverage the full power of DuckDB and its analytic potential, without having to go forth-and-back between the DuckDB documentation and the SQL shell.
+[DuckDB-NSQL](https://github.com/NumbersStationAI/DuckDB-NSQL) is a Text2SQL LLM built for local DuckDB SQL analytics tasks, by [MontherDuck](https://motherduck.com/) and [Numbers Station](https://www.numbersstation.ai/).
+This can certainly help users leverage the full power of DuckDB and its analytic potential, without having to go back-and-forth between the DuckDB documentation and the SQL shell.

 ![duckdb](/blog/assets/text2sql/duckdb.webp)